tagipedia/tmaps-web-sample/README.md

 #### <a name="READY">Ready</a>

-dispatched when TMaps ready to receive dispatches from Your APP.
-So **you should not dispatch any action before TMaps get ready**.
+dispatched when TMaps ready to receive dispatches from Your APP. in order to make easy integration with **Web only** we will not execute your dispatches until map get ready so feel free to dispatch any action before map get ready.

 ```js
 {